dvoitekh/aihouse_mlops_course/session5/tensorboard/README.md

 docker build -t kubeflow-jupyter-custom:1.0 .
 ```

-2. Run this custom Docker image from the Kubeflow Jupyter dashboard (P.S. do not forget to use PullPolicy='Never')
+2. Run this custom Docker image from the Kubeflow Jupyter dashboard (P.S. do not forget to use PullPolicy='Never').
+Request at least 1 CPU core.
+Increase CPU request further if you experience kernel restarts with (FacialEmotionsTrainingTensorboard.ipynb)[./FacialEmotionsTrainingTensorboard.ipynb] notebook

 3. Copy (BasicTensorboard.ipynb)[./BasicTensorboard.ipynb] notebook to the launched JupyterLab